sarthakagrawal927/5th-sem-cse/OS/Week1/Lab2/Aniruddha/README.md

-For Listing all installed programs
+For Listing all installed packages

+$ apt list --installed

+For all installed Programs

+$ dpkg -l

+For RPM packages

-$
+$ apt list rpm